Date, time, and location – all you need to know about this year’s race.

-J.P.
-Morgan Corporate Challenge ® Sydney 2018 details coming soon.
+Training plan for the J.P.
+Morgan Corporate Challenge Sydney 2021 coming soon.

-Entry fees and Deadlines for the 2018 J.P.
-Morgan Corporate Challenge Sydney coming soon.
+Entry Fees and Deadlines for the J.P.
+Morgan Corporate Challenge Sydney 2021 coming soon.

 The J.P.
 Morgan Corporate Challenge will be scored using a chip scoring system.
 Each runner number will have a timing chip affixed to the back.
 Official timing for team scoring purposes begins when the participant crosses the start mat.